Shaydelity/.obsidian/README.md

 - Find Orphaned Files & Broken Links (disabled)
 - Global Search & Replace
 - Iconize ("obsidian-icon-folder"): A bunch of config for my folder system and some particular files.
-- Image Converted: Set-up to create an attachment folder, to not touch filename, to convert to PNG (lossless), to use wikilink, not to resize
+- Image Converter: Set-up to create an attachment folder, to not touch filename, to convert to AVIF (basically lossless), to use wikilink, not to resize.
   - Set-up to not conflict with Paste Image Rename
 - Importer (disabled)
 - Kanban ("obsidian-kanban"): Standard, nothing changed yet.
 - Latex Suite ("obsidian-latex-suite"): Enabled shortcuts, modified fracture shortcut
 - Lazy Plugin Loader: Disabled plugins that are meant for reorganization and not daily use (Tag Wranger is an exception).
 - Linter ("obsidian-linter"): Ignores mutiple folders, One-line focused YAML, added german & spanish words to not be capitalized in titles, makes sure markdown standards are kept in check.
 Some more things, please look at it yourself if you want more detail.
+- Maps (disabled)
 - Markitdown File Converter: Not modified yet.
 - Multi Properties (disabled): Recursive, overwrites existing text.
 - Omnisearch: Probably standard config besides enabled caching.